nathanejohnson/docker_compose_unifi_mongo/README.md

 Included also is an [acme.sh](https://github.com/acmesh-official/acme.sh) [deploy hook](unifi_docker.sh) meant to be run on the docker host without requiring the docker container to have network access, and without requiring the docker host to have a jdk / keytool installed.
 This allows us to use zerossl / letsencrypt to generate TLS certificates for our web UI.

-In order to use the deploy hook, you'll need to symlink this script into place, as an example when running from the base directory of this repository:
+In order to use the deploy hook, first make sure you have created a certificate for the domain you plan to use for your unifi controller.
+Next you'll need to symlink the `unifi_docker.sh` script into the acme deploy hook directory.
+For example:

     ln -s $(pwd)/unifi_docker.sh ~/.acme.sh/deploy/